not-mentally-stable/RemoteSafeConnection/README.md

 - Encourage explicit validation
 - Provide a consistent security layer for remotes

-It is a defensive foundation, not a replacement for game-specific logic or permission checks.
+please note it is a defensive foundation, not a replacement for game-specific logic or permission checks.

-> but.. quick reminder it still not a good idea to relay on this module heavily, we still recommend adding extra security
-> this module WON'T 100% guarantee protection against exploits toward remotes
+***we WON'T guarantee protection for your game!***

 ## Best Practices